prnvoid/research-paper-notes-/recommender-systems/bert4rec.md

 ## Key Idea

-Use Transformer encoder with masked item prediction.
-Learns context from both directions and fills in masks.
+- Use Transformer encoder with masked item prediction,i.e. ,  learns context from both directions and fills in masks.

 ## Dataset